Checkpoint and restart

 ) operator works only for non-pointer data and adds both the data to the checkpoint and registers a pointer to the data.
 This operator is only required if the object being serialized is not a pointer and you have a pointer elsewhere to the object that you intend to serialize as well.
 Using this macro allows a serialized pointer to correctly link itself to the serialized data.
 Using SST_SER_AS_PTR

 consumes both extra space in the checkpoint and adds a (small) overhead during serialization.
-Note, that the non-pointer data must serialize before any pointers to the data are serialized, otherwise the deserialized data will not be correct.
+The non-pointer data must serialize before any pointers to the data are serialized, otherwise the deserialized data will not be correct.
 One use case for SST_SER_AS_PTR

 is when the data is stored in a container (such as a map or set) and there are other pointers to the data.